araobp/sensor-network/openwrt/README.md

 tftp> put openwrt-ar71xx-generic-wzr-hp-g450h-squashfs-tftp.bin
 ```

-The timing to put the image: around 5 to 8 seconds after power on.
+The timing to put the image: around 5 to 8 seconds after power on, but the put operation with "rexmt 1" option does not need to worry about the timing.

 Wait until DIAG LED stops blinking.

+Delete 192.168.11.0/24 route:
 ```
 pi@raspberrypi:/tmp $ sudo ip route del 192.168.11.0/24 dev eth0
 pi@raspberrypi:/tmp $ sudo ip addr del 192.168.11.2/24 dev eth0